This article will be kept updated with any changes from the UK government

-From 29 March, the rule of six will apply and the stay at home order is expected to be lifted, which should mean you can ride with up to five friends in England.
+From 29 March, the rule of six was applied and the stay-at-home order was lifted, which means you can ride with up to five friends in England.

-However, there will still be no mixing indoors, and common-sense dictates that we’d all be wise to try to avoid the most popular motorcycle meeting places at peak times.
+However, there’s still no mixing indoors, and common-sense dictates that we’d all be wise to try to avoid the most popular motorcycle meeting places at peak times.
 While there’s of course no reason not to be near other people, those who haven’t discovered the joys of motorcycling can see a ‘big bunch of bikers’ and imagine it’s an organised meet.

 The England government’s latest paper says that “Businesses providing repair services may stay open, where they primarily offer repair services…” and that “petrol stations, automatic (but not manual) car washes, vehicle repair and MOT services, bicycle shops, and taxi and vehicle hire businesses” can also continue to operate.